genneko/freebsd-install-on-zfs/README.md

 - TIME_ZONE

-    A timezone to use (i.e. Asia/Tokyo).
+    A timezone to use (e.g. Asia/Tokyo).

 - PROXY_SERVER